mmichlin66/mmichlin66.github.io/mimcss/ref/mimcss-reference-colors.md

 - keywords:
   - `"transparent"` and `"currentcolor"`
-  - Name of a property in the `INamedColors` interface.
+  - Names of the properties in the `INamedColors` interface, which correspond to the standard Web color names.
   - One of the values from the `SystemColors` type.
 - numbers:
-  - The first 3 bytes are treated as specifying the RGB colors as in 0xRRGGBB.
+  - The first 3 bytes are treated as specifying the RGB color separations as in 0xRRGGBB.
   - Negative numbers are treated as inverted colors.
   - Integer part of the number must be less than or equal to 0xFFFFFF - everything else is ignored.
   - Floating point part of the number is treated as a percent of alpha channel.
 If there is no floating part, alpha is 1.